mayorJAY/HolidayInfo/README.md

 # HolidayInfo

 HolidayInfo is an Application that fetches and displays the various holidays observed in different Countries and different years.
 The App makes use of the [M30 API](https://m3o.com/holidays/api).
-It contains a Login page, a Home page showing a list of Countries and a Holiday details page which is displayed when a country and year is selected.
+It has a Login page, a Home page showing a list of Countries and a Holiday details page which is displayed when a country and year is selected.
 It is implemented using Clean Architecture, Model-View-ViewModel pattern (MVVM) and uses Modern Android Development pattern and libraries.
-Adequate Unit Tests were implemented in the codebase.
+Adequate Unit Tests were also implemented in the codebase.

 ## Project Characteristics

-This application has the following characterisitcs:
+This application has the following characteristics:
 * 100% Kotlin
 * Modern Architecture (Clean Architecture, Model-View-ViewModel)
 * [Android Jetpack Components](https://developer.android.com/jetpack)